Robin970822/DABC-Net-for-COVID-19/README.md

 # DABC-Net

-DABC-Net toolkit is desighed for easy-to-use, fast and real-time segmentation.
+DABC-Net toolkit is designed for easy-to-use, fast and real-time segmentation.
 It can provide insights of model performance to clinicians or medical experts by generating aleatory and epistemic uncertainty.

 This repository provide an implementation of DABC-Net (including graphical user interface) and early triage of critically ill automatically.